by John W. Ritenbaugh (1932-2023)

 Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love.
 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.
 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.
 Beloved, if God so loved us, we also ought to love one another.
 No one has seen God at any time.
 If we love one another, God abides in us, and His love has been perfected in us.

-If we are going to be like Him, these verses are important to us because they tell us much about Him and our responsibilities.
+If we are going to be like Him, these verses must be important to us because they tell us much about Him and our responsibilities.
 First, love is of God—He is its Source.
-This love the apostles write about comes from God and is not normally a part of man's nature.
+This love the apostles write about comes from God and is not intrinsically part of man's nature.
 It is agape love.
-Human love apart from God is at its best a mere pale and vague reflection of what God is eternally.
+Human love apart from God is, at its best, a mere pale and vague reflection of what God is eternally.

-Next, John says "God is love."
-Sublime as this is, some have misunderstood it because it can be misleading.
+Next, John says, "God is love."
+Sublime as this is, some have misunderstood it because the phrasing can be misleading.
 God is not just an abstraction like love.
-He is a living, dynamic and powerful Being whose personality has multiple facets.
-He cannot be boxed, wrapped and presented as merely being one attribute.
+He is a living, dynamic, and powerful Being whose personality has multiple facets.
+He cannot be boxed, wrapped, and presented as a single attribute.

 John's statement literally reads, "The God is love."
 The Greeks used an emphatic form of writing, and here the emphasis is on the word "God."
-The syntax means the two words "God" and "love" are not interchangeable.
+The syntax indicates that the two words, "God" and "love," are not interchangeable.
 "Love" describes God's nature.
 A good paraphrase would read, "God, as to His nature, is love."
 God is a loving God!

 The very existence of life in others besides Himself is an act of love.
 His love is revealed in His providence and care of His creation.
-Since we are not robots, free-moral agency is an act of His love.
-God, by a deliberate act of self-limitation, endowed us to respond with mind and emotion.
+Since we are not robots, free moral agency is an act of His love.
+By a deliberate act of self-limitation, God endowed us to respond with mind and emotion.
 We are not animals.
-God's love is the explanation for redemption and our hope of eternal life.
+God's love explains redemption and our hope of eternal life.
 Out of love, God has given us something to live for.
 Life is not just a matter of going through the paces.
 We do not live our lives in vain.

 John 13:35 adds, "By this all will know that you are My disciples, if you have love for one another."
 Even as God is revealed by what He does, so will His children.
 Our love for God has not made this possible, but His love for us, as I John 4:19 says, "We love Him because He first loved us."
 Thus, our love for Him is a response to His love for us.
 Since God shows His love for us by drawing us to Him, it behooves us to do acts of love toward others to draw them.

-God's act of love in giving His Son defines the ultimate requirement of true love, the giving of our most beloved possession in sacrifice for another's gain.
-We can understand, then, that godly love will almost always have sacrifice involved in its giving.
+God's act of love in giving His Son defines the ultimate requirement of true love: the giving of our most beloved possession in sacrifice for another's gain.
+We can understand, then, that godly love will almost always involve sacrifice.
 Sacrifice is the essence, the essential or vital part, of love.

 How May We Have This Love?